apigeek3000/apigee-networking-101/README.md

 Next, let's deploy our hello-user proxy:

-1. Copy the `example.sh` file, rename the new file to `env.sh`, and configure the ENV vars.
+1. In the `scripts` directory, copy the `example.sh` file, rename the new file to `env.sh`, and configure the ENV vars.
 Delete the relevant var line item if mig_nb, psc_nb, or psc_sb_mig is configured to false
 * `PROJECT` the project where your Apigee organization is located.
 Find GCP Project ID in Project Settings
 * `APIGEE_HOST` the externally reachable hostname of the load balancer which routes northbound to Apigee via VPC peering (mig_nb).
 Find the Apigee Env Group hostname associated with the lb-nb-apigee-mig load balancer
 * `APIGEE_PSC_HOST` the externally reachable hostname of the load balancer which routes northbound to Apigee via PSC (psc_nb).
 Find the Apigee Env Group hostname associated with the lb-nb-apigee-pscneg load balancer